-A Connected Factory is where imp-enabled connected devices are prepared for sale and end-use.
+A Connected Factory is where imp-enabled connected devices are manufactured and prepared for sale to end-users.
 It may be part of an existing assembly line or a facility in its own right.
 In either case, it must have an Internet connection and a local network compatible with your product.

 The Connected Factory Process governs how each newly assembled unit — a Device Under Test (DUT) — is made ready to be operated by an end-user.
 The outcome of the Connected Factory Process is a blessed device, called a Production Device.
 Unlike development devices, Production Devices can only run their intended application firmware, and their use is metered for billing by Electric Imp.
 Metering begins when an end-user Activates their Production Device using BlinkUp™.

-Running on the DUT, the factory firmware first performs tests on the hardware and, if those tests pass, blesses the unit.
-The DUT is assigned to its assigned Production Device Group, receives its application firmware and wipes the stored network credentials and enrollment information.
+The DUT firmware first tests the DUT and, if those tests pass, blesses it: the DUT is assigned to a nominated Production Device Group and so receives the application firmware deployed to that group.
 The unit is now no longer a DUT: it is now a Production Device and is ready to be sold to an end-user.
 The Production Device Group is also specified by setting it as a target of the Fixture Device Group.

 To put your own product into production, you will need to develop factory firmware for your DUTs and for your BlinkUp fixtures.
 You will prepare one or more of these fixtures which will then be installed on your contract manufacturer’s assembly line, or elsewhere if you will be blessing your DUTs separately.